• Skip to main content

 How Can You Qualify for Long-Term Disability If You Have Coronary Artery Disease?

+How Can You Qualify for Long-Term Disability If You Have Coronary Artery Disease?
+To qualify for long term disability for coronary artery disease you will need to you will need to prove not only that you have a disability, but that this disability prevents you from working.
 LTD benefits are granted based on an individual’s inability to work due to a disability.
 Based on your specific policy, if you are approved for LTD benefits, you will receive a percentage of your salary each month (usually between 50 and 60%) for anywhere from 24 months until retirement age.
-However, you will need to prove not only that you have a disability, but that this disability prevents you from working.

 In the case of coronary artery disease, it is not enough to simply demonstrate that you suffer from this condition.
 Even if you have had a heart attack due to the build-up of plaque on your artery walls, it may not be sufficient to qualify for benefits.
 Instead, you have to show that the symptoms of your coronary artery disease make you unable to carry out your job duties.